1 The Society shall be called the Press Golfing Society.

 6 Candidates for membership of the Society must be connected with the Press and should depend wholly or primarily upon journalism for their incomes in the role of staff or freelance contributors to the editorial content of newspapers, magazines, radio or TV, but the eligibility of a candidate is at the discretion of the Committee.
 Candidates must be proposed and seconded by Members of the Society, and the proposer must support the candidate with a letter of recommendation.
 The Committee shall have power to accept or exclude any candidate without stating reasons.
 No election shall be valid until the candidate has paid his subscription.
 Unattached candidates (not members of golf clubs) must submit three cards (signed at different times by three different PGS Members) showing a net score of the par of the respective courses or better.
 Unattached men will not be accepted unless their handicap is adjudged by the Committee to be 24 or below, and women 30 or below.
 The maximum playing handicap for Singles will be 24 for men and 30 for women.
 The maximum playing handicap for Foursomes or Greensomes teams will be 24 for men and 30 for women, but the maximum combined playing handi-cap will be 18 (see Rule 17(b).

-7(a) PGS subscription shall be £25 (twenty five pounds) a year, and shall be due and payable on 1 January.
-Entrance fee for new Members shall be £25 (twenty five pounds) payable along with the first year’s £25 (twenty five pounds) subscription by banker’s order on election.
+7(a) PGS subscription shall be £30 (thirty pounds) a year, and shall be due and payable on January 1.
+Entrance fee for new Members shall be £30 (thirty pounds) payable along with the first year’s £30 (thirty pounds) subscription by standing order on election.

-7(b) After making a successful application to join the Society, new members agree that their contact details are printed in the annual PGS Handbook.
+7(b) After making a successful application to join the Society, new members agree that their contact details are published in the members’ section of the PGS website and in any future editions of the PGS Handbook.

 7(c) Members who, through illness or other causes, give up golf but would like to maintain membership of the PGS and receive newsletters and the handbook, may do so by continuing as Non-playing Members at a subscription of £10 (ten pounds) a year.